€287 Find Cheap Flights from Dublin to South Africa

 • If planning a trip from Dublin to South Africa, you will require a valid Irish Passport.
 The passport should have two blank pages and be valid for more than 30 days after the day you plan on leaving.
 It is important to note that failure to meet these requirements may result in the cancellation of your entry.
 Ensure you have your kid's passports if travelling with one.

-Top 5 airlines serving from Dublin to South Africa
+Reviews of the top 5 airlines flying from Dublin to South Africa

 Need help choosing which airline to fly with from Dublin to South Africa?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.